If you are interested in getting baptized at our next ‘baptism service’, please email us and let us know, or contact one of our pastors or staff.

 How we baptize

 The Greek word for baptism, “baptizo”, means cleansing or immersion, and this is the word used to describe Jesus’ own baptism by John the Baptist.
 Jesus was baptized by immersion, so it is our preferred method.
-However, we do not believe the New Testament legislates that as the only mode of baptism.
+However, we do not believe the New Testament requires only one mode of baptism.
 The value of the sacrament of baptism is in the life and heart of the believer and in the grace of God, not in the amount of water used.
 So we affirm baptism that is done by sprinkling, pouring, or immersion.

 What about other methods of baptism?